 There was a time when records in La Liga stood for aeons thanks to the exploits of legends in the mid 20th century.
-The Spanish league took its time to gain prominence but once it was established it took Europe by storm and there have been numerous eras of dominance.
+The Spanish league took its time to gain prominence, but once it was established, it took Europe by storm, and there have been numerous eras of dominance.

 We look at the top 10 goalscorers of all time in La Liga.

-10) Edmundo Suárez – 195 goals
+10. Edmundo Suárez – 195 goals

-No. 10 in our list of La liga all time top scorers is Edmundo Suarez.
+No. 10 in our list of La Liga all-time top scorers is Edmundo Suarez.
 Affectionately called Mundo, Edmundo Suarez was a Valencia legend who defined the role of the physical centre-forward.
 However, the world was deprived of the opportunity to watch him in his prime thanks to the Spanish Civil War.

-9) Pahiño – 210 goals
+9. Pahiño – 210 goals

 Pahiño was another physical striker who could shoot well with both feet.
 He was also strong in the air and a committed player.
 He also won the Pichichi twice – once each with Celta Vigo and Real Madrid.
 It was only the arrival of Alfredo Di Stefano that saw him lose his stature in the side.

-8) Quini – 219 goals
+8. Quini – 219 goals

-No. 8 in our list of La liga all time top scorers is Enrique Castro González (aka Quini), who has won the Pichichi award five times in La Liga – thrice with Sporting Gijon and twice with Barcelona.
+No. 8 in our list of La Liga all-time top scorers is Enrique Castro González (aka Quini), who has won the Pichichi award five times in La Liga – thrice with Sporting Gijon and twice with Barcelona.
 However, it was at Gijon that he made a name for himself and established himself as one of Spain’s greatest strikers of his era.

-Quini almost won the La Liga title once with Barcelona but he was kidnapped and held for 25 days during a crucial period in the title race where Barca only managed to get a single point in four games.
+Quini almost won the La Liga title once with Barcelona, but he was kidnapped and held for 25 days during a crucial period in the title race where Barca only managed to get a single point in four games.
 He was released unharmed soon after they were out of the title race, though.

-7) César Rodríguez Álvarez – 223 goals
+7. César Rodríguez Álvarez – 223 goals

-Although he signed with Barcelona, he was forced to go out on loan to Granada when he was deployed in Andalusia for his military service.
+Despite signing for Barcelona, he was forced to go out on loan to Granada when he was deployed in Andalusia for his military service.
 But when he returned, there was no looking back.
 He scored in double digits in 11 seasons at Barca and won five La Liga titles in the late ‘40s and early ‘50s.

-6) Alfredo Di Stéfano – 227 goals
+6. Alfredo Di Stéfano – 227 goals